The Top 5 Things You Should Know About an NDIS Investment Property

 But as with any property investment opportunity, there is a range of things you need to know before committing to an NDIS property investment.
 To help inform your decision, here are the top five things you should consider.

-1. Investing In Specialist Disability Accommodation Requires The Same Amount of Due Diligence as Other Real Estate Investing
+1. Investing in Specialist Disability Accommodation Also Requires Due Diligence

 While NDIS properties are in high demand and offer great returns on paper, it is important to remember that any investment carries risk, and you should always carry out due diligence before making any decisions.